-- difficulty swallowing solid foods
+- difficulty swallowing solid foods, which may be intermittent

 - a sensation of food being caught in the throat or chest

-The following tests can help the doctor to confirm the presence of a Schatzki ring:
+The following tests can help the doctor confirm the presence of a Schatzki ring:

-- An X-ray with a barium swallow.
-This involves a person swallowing a pill containing barium contrast dye, which coats the lining of the esophagus, making the X-ray image clearer.
+- An X-ray with a barium swallow: This involves a person swallowing a pill containing barium contrast dye, which coats the lining of the esophagus, making the X-ray image clearer.
 About

-If a person tries these techniques but still has trouble swallowing, certain procedures can widen the diameter of the food pipe, making it easier to swallow.
+Those who do have symptoms can ease them by chewing food thoroughly and taking sips of water between bites.
+If a person still has trouble swallowing, certain procedures can widen the diameter of the food pipe, making swallowing easier.

 Possible treatments include:

-- Inserting an endoscope into the esophagus and using a blunt-tipped instrument called a bougie to widen the Schatzki ring.
+- inserting an endoscope into the esophagus and using a blunt-tipped instrument called a bougie to widen the Schatzki ring

-A person can try to reduce acid reflux by:
+As acid reflux or GERD may contribute to the development of a Schatzki ring, a person can try to reduce acid reflux by: